Code-Institute-Submissions/Project3-7/README.md

 ### Features Left to Implement
   - Would like to add autocomplete to the name search.
+  - Would like to change the seach page so that it looks better on mobile
   - Would like to add pagination.

 ### Interesting Bugs
+  - Site hero-image would display on Opera, fixed when added "-o-linear-gradient"
-  - Site will not display on Opera
+  - Site hero-image would display on Internet Explorer.
+Add min-height in parent class to fix this.
-  - Select on the seach form (option 3) will not work correctly in Mobile devices

 ## Some the tech used includes:
 - Base languages used to create website